michaelb/sniprun/README.md

 </details>
 </p>

 - For interpreted languages with simple output, `:%SnipRun` (or a shortcut) may be a more convenient way to run your entire file.
+When running the whole file, SnipRun supports taking arguments on the command line: `:%SnipRun 5 "yay"`, but this will only be useful for interpreted/script languages.

 While both shorthands and \<Plug> are here to stay, **please use the `<Plug>` style ones in your mappings** or if using from another plugin.